Mixture Model Framework for Traumatic Brain Injury Prognosis Using Heterogeneous Clinical and Outcome Data: Data and Methods

+Since in this expression contributions from each variable do not interact with each other, we can optimize each variable separately.
 Here we describe the M-step for the less frequently used inflated Gamma and quantized Gaussian distributions.
 We drop the $v$ subscript as the same expressions are used for each variable of the same type.

-The E-step generates the quantities $\alpha_{s, z}=\Pr\left[Z=z | \boldsymbol{x}_s\right]$, where $\boldsymbol{x}_s$ is the data vector from subject $s$.
-For the inflated Gamma distributions, we compute iterative estimates of the parameters (see Table \ref{table_dists}) as,
+The parameter estimates given in this subsection are contained within the parameter vector $\boldsymbol{\theta}$ of our model (\ref{eq_model}).
+For the inflated Gamma distributions, we employ the commonly used Newton's method to compute iterative estimates of the parameters (see e.g. \cite{Choi1969-ax}) using,

 where